pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 1. Initialize a new Pulumi policy pack based on the `aws-typescript` template:

     ```bash
-    mkdir my-company-policy
+    # Ensure you are in the /exercises directory
+    pulumi policy new aws-typescript --dir my-company-policy
+    # wait for dependencies to download
     cd my-company-policy
-    pulumi policy new aws-typescript
     ```

-1. Change the name of the policy pack to something like `my-company-policy-${YOUR_NAME}`.
-(Pulumi policy packs don't contain the name in `PulumiPolicy.yaml`, similar to Pulumi IaC programs - the name of the pack is instead in the code itself.)
+1. In the `index.ts` file, change the name of the policy pack to something like `my-company-policy-${YOUR_NAME}`.
+(Pulumi policy packs don't contain the name in `PulumiPolicy.yaml`, similar to Pulumi IaC programs - the pack's name is in the code.)
 Also, remove the policy that comes with the template.
 Your code should look something like the following, assuming you are Bugs Bunny or similarly named:

     ```typescript
     new PolicyPack("my-company-policy-bugs-bunny", {